AleksandarDzudzevic/Project_unit_4/README.md

         return render_template("profile.html", user = user, posts = posts, current_user_id=int(current_user_id))

 ```
-### 3. The social network website will have a feature to display all users and the city about which they post.
+### Success Criteria 3: The social network website will have a feature to display all users and the city about which they post.
 ```.py
 @app.route('/users')
 @token_required